 }

-Adding a new theme is fairly straight forward, but requires both a database migration and a commit to be merged into the master branch of the GitHub repo.
-This means creating a new theme requires administrator access to the system (or at least communication with the digitalization committee).
+To add a new theme, you need to perform a database migration and merge a commit into the master branch of the GitHub repository.
+Administrator access to the system or communication with the digitalization committee is required.

-First, add a new theme object to the themes.json file and assign it the colours you want.
-The name you give it here is its variable name.
+Insert a new theme object into the themes.json file.
+Assign the desired colours to this theme.
+The name you choose will be its variable name.

-To enable organisations to select this theme in the Django admin interface, it must be added to the ThemesEnum enumerator class in the models.py field.
-Simply add a new line with the theme’s variable name followed by the verbose name (what you’ll see in the admin interface).
+To make the new theme selectable in the Django admin interface, add it to the ThemesEnum class within the models.py file.
+Include a new line with the theme’s variable name and its verbose name, which will be displayed in the admin interface.